 #8: The Steel-Frame Pet Door Built Into a Kitchen Door

-This kitchen in Nashville is exactly the kind of setup that fixes that.
-A floor-level swing panel is built right into the bottom of a black steel-frame glass door, so your dog goes in and out freely while the main door stays closed.
+This kitchen in Nashville is exactly the kind of setup that might help with that.
+The swing panel is built right into the bottom of the bottom of a black steel-frame glass door, so that your dog can go in and out as he pleases while the main door remains closed.

-To recreate this, you need a steel-frame interior door with a built-in lower pet panel — these are custom but totally worth commissioning.
-Pair it with white shaker cabinets, marble countertops, and dark hardwood floors to get that clean, high-contrast kitchen look.
+If you’d like to emulate this kitchen, you’ll need a steel-frame interior door with a built-in lower pet panel, which can be custom ordered (and is totally worth it).
+Add some white shaker cabinets, marble countertops, and dark hardwood floors for a sleek, high-contrast kitchen.

-The pet door panel swings inward and latches shut — which means no cold drafts sneaking in after your dog barrels through.
+The pet door panel swings inward and latches shut to keep cold drafts from blowing in after your dog runs through.

-And honestly?
-The Goldendoodle sitting right in the doorway makes this image.
-She looks exactly like she belongs there — fluffy, happy, and completely unbothered.
+Also, the goldendoodle sitting in the doorway makes the image as well.
+She looks exactly like she belongs there with her fluffy, happy self.

 📸 Photo credit: Instagram @homeonanashvillehill